Signed network models for dimensionality reduction of portfolio optimization: Dimensionality reduction of portfolio optimization

 as the column vectors of hedge scores and mean returns, respectively, for assets $s_k \in S$ over the period $T$.
 The solution set of Eq.~(\ref{eqn:opts}) may be interpreted as a potential hedge-protected diversified asset universe.

 The theoretical maximum of Eq.~(\ref{eqn:opts}) would occur when the signed graphs $G^s_t(\boldsymbol{\mu}, R_N)$ are complete with all edges negative for all $t$, although such a configuration is not realizable in practice for moderately large asset sets.
 Therefore, we impose a cardinality constraint $|S| = K \ll N$ in Eq.~(\ref{eqn:opts}) to obtain a reduced asset universe suitable for subsequent portfolio optimization.
-The parameter $K$ may be chosen based on investor preference and/or portfolio risk analysis considerations.

 Once the asset subset $S$ is determined by solving OPT1, the investment weight vector $w$ can be computed using standard allocation strategies, such as equal weighting ($1/|S|$) or Markowitz mean–variance optimization restricted to the reduced universe.
 Algorithm~\ref{Alg:dr_omv} summarizes the procedure for selecting the top $K$ assets that solve OPT1.
 The computational complexity per time step is $O(N)$, resulting in a total complexity of $O(TN)$ over the window $T$.